jwthe3rd/cd-tmux-gitpull/README.md

 # cd-tmux-gitpull
-A shell script to use as a replacement for cd that will automagically load a new tmux window at the passed directory, and check if this directory is a git repo, and if it is it will issue a new pull request at the current branch.
+A shell script to use as a replacement for cd that will automagically load a new tmux or attach to an existing (session if not currently in a tmux session), (window if currently within a tmux session) at the passed directory, and check if this directory is a git repo, and if it is it will issue a new pull request at the current branch.
 Also, can pass a desired branch via some command line argument, maybe "-b"